 Jessica Pacey, LLM (Canon Law), MBA is a Tribunal judge, hearing appeals in the first tier Tribunal of the Social Entitlement Chamber, and the Immigration and Asylum Chamber, hearing and determining first instance appeals on human rights, asylum and immigration applications.
 She is also Appeal Officer for the Regulator of Community Interest Companies.
 Jessica was until January 2011 a senior Lecturer in Law at Nottingham Law School.

 Leslie Cuthbert, LLB, LLM, graduated with an LLB from Brunel University and a LLM in Criminal Litigation from the Inns Court School of Law.
-Leslie sits as a Crown Court Recorder, a Road User Charging Adjudicator hearing appeals against London's congestion charge, and as a Tribunal Judge for the Mental Health Review Tribunal.
+Leslie sits as a Crown Court Recorder, a Road User Charging Adjudicator hearing appeals against London's congestion charge, and as a Tribunal Judge for the Mental Health Review Tribunal and for the Special Education Needs and Disability Tribunal.
 Leslie regularly carries out training on Advanced Investigative Practices in criminal, employment and regulatory investigations, including dealing with complaints, both in the UK and abroad.
 Other appointments include sitting on the editorial board of 'Tribunals Journal', Appeal Officer for the Regulator of Community Interest Companies and as a Panel Chair of the Nursing and Midwifery Council.
 Leslie is a member of the Chartered Institute of Arbitrators and a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce.

 The Adjudicators cannot deal with the following: